introtocomputerscience/azure-function-autofac-dependency-injection/README.md

 In order to implement the dependency injection you have to create a class to configure DependencyInjection and add an attribute on your function class.

 ### Configuration
 Create a class and call the DependencyInjection.Initialize method.
 Perform the registrations as you normally would with Autofac.
-You can register external modules or register inline.
 ```c#
     public class DIConfig
     {